 Morals should be able to tell us about ethics.
 That is, we should be able to construct “correct” ethical laws from moral metaphysics (rationally, given what we can do with physics and logic).

 However, I think it is a bit more complicated.
-I think we need physics and logic as a foundation, and then from that point we can pair ethics and metaphysics to tell us facts about the world (and indeed, this is essentially what thinkers like Locke and Mill do when laying down their moral and ethical principles).
+I think we need physics and logic as a foundation, and then from that point, we can pair ethics and metaphysics to tell us facts about the world (and indeed, this is essentially what thinkers like Locke and Mill do when laying down their moral and ethical principles).

-When we act with ethics, we effect the physical, AND we can use logic to create ethical laws based on physical results (as anyone with a law degree knows).
+When we act with ethics, we affect the physical, AND we can use logic to create ethical laws based on physical results (as anyone with a law degree knows).

 A sphere by its definition is its own thing.
 If it was not partly its own thing, then it would not be a different sphere.

 However, if the spheres did not intersect in any way, then there would be no pathway between them.